 Next, the Ranchos village sits directly across Lago Dorado and is probably the furthest walk away from El Centro.
 Thankfully, Coronado does have an internal bus system.
 Therefore if walking is an issue, you can take a bus from your section back around to El Centro.

 I’ll add a few more notes about doing this in the transportation area a little further down.
 But I wanted to mention this here in case you didn’t know this was an option.

-The Ranchos village reminds me of a more dessert-style landscape with lots of rocks and unique shrubbery.
-It’s an area that is beautiful in a different way than what probably most of us are used to.
+The Ranchos village reminds me of a more desert-style landscape with lots of rocks and unique shrubbery.
+It’s an area that is beautiful in a different way than what probably most of us are accustomed.

 Moving on, we have now reached the Cabanas, which will be our last stop before reaching Gran Destino and making it back full circle to El Centro.

 Cabanas is the smallest village and the closest area to The Dig Site.
-This is where you’ll find the large Cibola pool and recreation area.
+The Dig Site is where you’ll find the large Cibola pool and recreation area.
 A new walkway has been added that makes accessing the main pool area even more convenient.

 Other than my Tower stay, the last three times I’ve stayed at Disney’s Coronado Springs Resort, I requested the Cabana section.
 If you look at the map, you can get an idea of why it has so many things going for it location-wise.

 Lastly, we have a brief look at Gran Destino Tower.
 A stay here will be entirely different because the tower is basically a hotel with multi-level floors and interior access.
 That’s also why I ended up writing a separate, lengthy review of it here.